Slicer/teem/src/README.txt

   modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+  The terms of redistributing and/or modifying this software also include exceptions to the LGPL that facilitate static linking.

   This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of